 Network performance goes hand in hand with employee productivity, the ability to innovate, and the end-user experience.
-A good SD-WAN services provider will enable throughput improvements and configure the end-to-end solution for optimal network and application performance.
+Your managed SD-WAN service provider should enable throughput improvements and configure the end-to-end solution for optimal network and application performance.
 Most SD-WAN technologies include application-aware routing.
-As long as the network design is right and the equipment is fully configured, your end-users should get excellent quality of experience from your mission-critical applications.
+Your end-users should get a quality application experience with a properly designed network and fully configured equipment.

-Decide if you want to maintain responsibility for some part of the management of the service.
-A good vendor will be open to co-management and offer training services to bring your team up to speed with the new technology.
+It’s also important to figure out what level of management you want to provide.
+A good provider will be flexible, offering customers full control and co-management options.
+They may also offer training to bring your team up to speed with the new technology.

-An optimal configuration is essential for day one performance, but how services are managed end to end determines real end-user satisfaction.
-It’s important to determine what technologies your vendor is using to effectively manage multi-vendor solutions.
+Deployment and initial configuration determine day-one performance, but how you or your provider manages the services determines end-user satisfaction.
+Determine what technologies your managed service partner is using to effectively manage multi-vendor solutions.

 Visibility & Transparency

 Having visibility into the network services is a critical component of an IT manager’s job.
-Whether you co-manage your solution or your service provider fully manages the solution, you should have a view into your network performance.
+Whether you co-manage or your provider manages the solution, you should have a view of your network performance.

 Be wary of flashy equipment vendor portals that provide visibility into only a small piece of your network health.
-A good managed SD-WAN provider can quickly give you context into the entire managed solution, and give a holistic, real-time view of your network performance.
+Good managed SD-WAN providers quickly provide a holistic, real-time view of network performance.

-Zayo uses professional services, automation, and AIOps to design, build and run multi-vendor edge to cloud managed SD-WAN and SASE solutions that our customers love.
+Managed Edge Networking enables a future-proof solution.
+A management partner ensures a new change and future needs won’t hinder your day-to-day business.
+Zayo uses professional services, automation, and AIOps to design, build, and run multi-vendor edge to core to cloud managed SD-WAN and SASE solutions that our customers love.

-- Multiple SD-WAN technology vendors and a full range of ancillary equipment for an edge to Cloud solution
+- 15+edge technology vendors and a full range of ancillary equipment for an edge to core to cloud solution

-- Optional SASE solutions enabling remote working and Cloud security
+- Optional security solutions to deploy SASE enable remote working and Cloud-based Security

-- Low latency, global cloud access to every major CSP leveraging our own private fiber network
+- Low latency, global cloud access to every major CSP leveraging our own private Tier-1 IP network

 - White glove design by professionals who support your team every step of the way